aaren-aras/aaren-aras/README.md

 -->

-👀 I’m interested in all things engineering design and neuroscience-related 🌱 I’m currently learning C++ and python
-💞️ I’m looking to collaborate on some fun side projects and hackathons 📫 Feel free to contact me through my LinkedIn (linkedin.com/in/aaren-aras/) or e-mail (aaren.aras@uwaterloo.ca)
+👀 I’m interested in all things engineering design and neuroscience-related 🌱 I’m currently learning C++ and python, and jAvAscRipt 💞️ I’m looking to collaborate on some fun side projects and hackathons 📫 Feel free to contact me through my LinkedIn (linkedin.com/in/aaren-aras/) or e-mail (aaren.aras@uwaterloo.ca)